 Read CDC Traveler's Health information for travel notices, advice and resources.

 Please complete the IST Pre-Travel Risk Assessment at least 1 month before your intended departure.
 This is used by the SAO and Emergency Response Team as part of the IST Petition process when determining if AU-sponsored travel is possible to countries with a level 3 or 4 advisory.

 All Independent Student Travelers must have at least a 3.0 GPA and be a Junior-level standing by the time of departure to be considered.
 Please email email@example.com if you have any questions or concerns about the requirements.

 Individuals who are traveling abroad (to any location with any program) but not receiving course/clinical credit should NOT complete IST Paperwork Process.

 Students who fail to complete and submit the required paperwork to the Study Abroad Office will not be recognized as an enrolled Augusta University student eligible for academic or clinical course credit or be eligible for international health insurance through CISI.

-Independent Student Travelers are ineligible to participate in the Augusta University Study Abroad Office fundraisers and Study Abroad/Away Scholarship.
+Independent Student Travelers are ineligible for the Augusta University Study Abroad Office Scholarship.